Nazariglez/pixi-keyboard/README.md

 pixi-keyboard
 ======================

-pixi-keyboard is a plugin for Pixi.js v3.0.8 or higher to manage the keyboard events easily.
+pixi-keyboard is a plugin for Pixi.js to manage the keyboard events easily.

 ## Installation
 ```